FOREX-Dollar index surges on U.S. jobs data, Cohn comments

 By Sam Forgione

-NEW YORK, Aug 4 (Reuters) - The U.S. dollar was set for its biggest one-day gain against a basket of major currencies so far this year after a strong U.S. July payrolls report and comments from National Economic Council director Gary Cohn about lowering the U.S. corporate tax rate.
+NEW YORK, Aug 4 (Reuters) - The U.S. dollar was on course for its biggest one-day gain against a basket of major rivals so far this year after a strong U.S. July payrolls report and comments from National Economic Council director Gary Cohn that the U.S. administration is working on a tax plan that would bring corporate profits back to United States.

-The dollar index, which measures the greenback against six major rivals, jumped about 1 percent to a one-week high of 93.774 after the Labor Department said nonfarm payrolls increased by 209,000 jobs last month and Cohn's comments.
-It was last up 0.7 percent at 93.529.
+The dollar index, which measures the greenback against six major rivals, jumped about 1 percent to a one-week high of 93.774 after the Labor Department said nonfarm payrolls increased by 209,000 jobs last month and Cohn commented to Bloomberg Television.

-Cohn told Bloomberg TV on Friday that the 35 percent U.S. corporate tax rate should be more in line with the 24 percent average rate among other countries in the Organization for Economic Cooperation and Development.

-The jobs figure beat expectations of economists polled by Reuters for a gain of 183,000, while average hourly earnings increased 0.3 percent to match expectations after rising 0.2 percent in June.
+The jobs figure beat expectations of economists polled by Reuters for a gain of 183,000.
+June's employment gain was revised up to 231,000 from the previously reported 222,000, while average hourly earnings increased 0.3 percent to match expectations after rising 0.2 percent in June.

 Analysts said traders who had bet against or "shorted" the dollar - a popular bet as the dollar index posted its biggest monthly drop since March 2016 last month - were being forced to repurchase the currency after the jobs data and Cohn's remarks.

-"The jobs number was solid," said Alvise Marino, FX strategist at Credit Suisse in New York.
-He also said Cohn's comments revived traders' focus on potential tax reform.
+"The dollar’s strength is a combination of strong payrolls, of this news on the repatriation front, and positioning," said Alvise Marino, FX strategist at Credit Suisse in New York.

-The dollar has suffered in recent months, largely on increased doubts that the Federal Reserve would raise interest rates again this year and obstacles to U.S. President Donald Trump's agenda, which is seen by investors as pro-growth.
+The dollar has suffered in recent months, largely on increased doubts that the Federal Reserve would raise interest rates again this year and obstacles to U.S. President Donald Trump's pro-growth agenda.

-The outlook for a December rate hike remained uncertain, with federal funds futures last implying traders saw a roughly 50 percent chance of a December increase on Friday, according to CME Group's FedWatch tool.
+The outlook for a December rate hike remained uncertain despite the jobs data, with federal funds futures last implying traders saw a roughly 47 percent chance of a December increase on Friday, according to CME Group's FedWatch tool.

-"This is just a pause in the weak dollar trend," said Douglas Borthwick, managing director at Chapdelaine Foreign Exchange in New York.
+"This is just a temporary correction in a marketplace that is oversold dollars," said Richard Scalone, co-head of foreign exchange at TJM Brokerage in Chicago.